This article provides info on how to set up an organization to begin sending broadcast messages 📢

 - From the admin panel, go to the organization where you want to send a broadcast

-- From the organization menu select Broadcast > Add Broadcast
+From the organization menu select Broadcast > Add Broadcast Goal

-- From the Broadcast form, admins give the broadcast a name, apply targeting filters to segment audiences, and draft the script of the text message.
+- From the Broadcast goal form, admins give the broadcast a name, apply targeting filters to segment audiences, select the Start Date & Time for message sending, and draft the script of the text message.

 - For targeting, broadcasts by default target ALL contacts uploaded to the organization that are not opted out.
 This includes contacts uploaded to archived groups.
 To target a broadcast to active contacts of active groups only, admins can use the Group targeting filter.

-Note: Currently, once launched, admins cannot pause or otherwise stop a broadcast from sending messages.
+Note: Currently, once launched, a broadcast will send messages until the scheduled end date and time.
+Prior to that end time, admins cannot pause or otherwise stop a broadcast from sending messages.
 Additionally, admins cannot make changes to a broadcast’s targeting or scripts after a broadcast is launched.
 Be sure to preview your broadcast, double check all links, liquid variable fields, and targeting filters before launching your broadcast!

 Where can I see my broadcast conversations?